Shared-Reality-Lab/IMAGE-HAPI/examples/hello_ice/README.md

 ## What will you experience?

-There are two lines that go through the work area, which set up a total of four sections.
+There is a line that goes through the work area, which sets up two sections.

 Each section has a different viscosity/damping; the user can feel it by moving the end effector through the workspace.
 The damping is **negative**, so the device follows the movements of the user, making it easier to move around and creating a sensation of sliding through the surface.

+The left section has no force and the right one shows the effect with 1.2 negative damping.

 ## Contents